RMerl/asuswrt-merlin/README-merlin.txt

               when in a DST enabled timezone.
    - CHANGED: Updated vstpd to 3.0.2 (newer version used by Asus on their Qualcomm-based routers)
+   - CHANGED: the qos-start script will be passed an argument that will contain "init" (when setting up tc) or "rules" (when setting up iptables).
    - FIXED: OpenVPN server page would report an initializing state when it was already running under certain conditions